Madhuraa-k/Meal-Planner/README.md

-# MealPlannerPro 🍽️
+# G-Meal (Meal Planner)🍽️

-Welcome to **MealPlannerPro**, the ultimate tool for your meal planning adventures!
+Welcome to **G-Meal**, the ultimate tool for your meal planning adventures!
 Whether you want to whip up something delicious with ingredients you have on hand, explore new recipes, or get nutritional information for your favorite fast food dishes, MealPlannerPro has got you covered!

 ## Features